 What do you say to working in Isaac's store?
 It will be good for you.
 You're going to work regular hours.
 You're going to learn reading and writing.
-You're going to grow up proper with this town and the day will come (WHT 162).
+You're going to grow up proper with this town and the day will come" (WHT 162).

 I pulled him [Jimmy] down.
-I took hold of his shoulders and held him down on the rocks.
 "What kind of mama's boy are you!
 Listen to me: I said the day is coming when no man from Bodie will ride in, but he will wither and dry up to dust.
 You hear me?
-I'm going to see you grow up with your mind, I'm going to see you settle just like this town, you are going to be a proper man and not some saddle fool wandering around with his grudge.

-Jimmy listens to me" (162).
+I'm going to see you grow up with your mind, I'm going to see you settle just like this town, you are going to be a proper man and\Jimmy listens to me" (Ryan, 2010).

 In relation to what mentioned above, while the law is the renunciation of enjoyment reflected in telling what we cannot do, the superego commands us to enjoy what we can do.
-Staying with Žižek, the superego "marks a point at which permitted enjoyment, freedom-toenjoy, is reversed into an obligation to 'enjoy' " (Žižek, 1991, 237).
+Staying with Žižek, the superego "marks a point at which permitted enjoyment, freedom-to-enjoy, is reversed into an obligation to 'enjoy' " (Žižek, 1991, 237).
 And when enjoyment becomes obligatory, it is no longer fun.
 Doctorow's novel pictures the same idea having the Bad Man get through the town killing, drinking, and having sex, quite disrespecting the common law which is newly established.
 In this interpretation, the Bad Man is the caricaturized representative of disturbing radical exercise of the ordered official pleasure.
 The way he treats his desire for pleasure hypnotizes so many other people to do the same, that is, they follow him as a model.
 Now "enjoyment is not an immediate, spontaneous state but is sustained by the superego imperative" (Žižek, 1997, 173).
 Nearly every man is compelled to adopt a miniaturized version of the Bad Man; that is, he/ she has to follow the same ideological belief from which no escape is thinkable.

 And with all that misery in such small space, I thought for one second to get up and get out of there and ride away fast.
-But I could no more do that than Fee and Flo and the others could get up from their graves- the Bad Man had fixed us all in the spot, and he had fixed me by leaving me alive (WHT 30).
+But I could no more do that than Fee and Flo and the others could get up from their graves- the Bad Man had fixed us all in the spot, and he had fixed me by leaving me alive (Žižek, 1994).